 These budget children's room design ideas are simple tricks and tweaks that don't cost the earth - but they can have serious style impact.
 We've covered space-saving ideas and ways to make the most of a small bedroom, along with decorating hacks and quick updates that won't break the bank but that they will love.

-Check out our children's room channel for more exciting decorating projects
+Check out all our children's room ideas for decorating projects

 From done-in-a-day to longer weekend projects, don't start work on your child's bedroom without taking a look at these nifty budget children's room design ideas...